1 to 5 Scale Survey Template

 When should I use a 5-point scale vs. a 10-point scale?

-Use 5-point scales for quick transactional feedback, matrix-format multi-parameter surveys, and mobile-first audiences (5 buttons fit a phone screen comfortably).
-Use 10-point scales when you need to detect small changes over time and when comparing dimensions requires higher granularity.
-5-point scales are faster; 10-point scales are more precise.
+Use 5-point scales for quick multi-parameter feedback, matrix-format surveys, and mobile-first audiences where five labeled buttons fit a phone screen comfortably.
+Use 10-point scales when you need to detect small changes over time and when single-dimension precision matters more than speed.
+Five-point scales are faster and better for matrices; 10-point scales are more granular for tracking trends.

 -